-This EQIA accompanies a report seeking to approve a policy relating to Discretionary Housing Payment (DHP) Awards for 2019/20.
-The DHP policy will be administered by the Council to provide financial assistance not covered by the Housing Benefit and Universal Credit regulations in order to help tenants who are at risk of homelessness, to meet their housing costs.
-It is therefore an additional tool to enable the Council to play an important role in helping to sustain tenancy, prevent homelessness and where applicable, by helping tenants to move to more affordable accommodation.
+This EQIA accompanies a report seeking to approve a policy relating to Discretionary Housing Payment (DHP) Awards for 2021/2022.
+The DHP policy will be administered by the Council to provide financial assistance not covered by the Housing Benefit and Universal Credit regulations in order to help tenants who are at risk of homelessness to meet their housing costs.
+It is therefore an additional tool to enable the Council to play an important role in helping to sustain tenancy, prevent homelessness and, where applicable, by helping tenants to move to more affordable accommodation.
 The policy is an integral part of how the Council administers the Welfare Reform Act 2012 while at the same time ensuring that the most vulnerable are afforded effective protection and the impact on groups protected by the Equality Act are identified and mitigated.

 Discretionary Housing Payments have been part of Housing Benefit administration for many years, but have taken a greater role in preventing homelessness following government Welfare Reform changes to major Housing Benefit Regulations, such as the introduction of Local Housing Allowance (Restriction on how much Housing Benefit can be paid to private tenants), the Benefit Cap (currently restricting the total amount of benefit that can be awarded to any individual to £296.35 per week for single people and £442.31 per week for others, and the Social Sector Size Criteria (otherwise known as the Bedroom Tax - a restriction on Housing Benefit for tenants of Social Landlords, who have more bedrooms than they need).
-The 2019/20 policy is a continuation of previous policy.
-All claimants of housing benefit will be affected by this policy, therefore, all the characteristics protected by the Equality Act 2010 may be affected, however it is noted that some groups are more predominant in the benefits claimant population and are therefore more likely to be affected by this policy.
-These groups include Black and Minority ethnic groups, disabled people, pensioners, women (in particular single mothers), children in single parent households, unemployed people and homeless people / households in Temporary Accommodation.